Trelleborg (Slagelse): Today

 The landscape surrounding the Trelleborg has changed considerably since the Viking Age, due to a land rise known as post-glacial rebound, affecting this part of the world, and the previous swamp has shrunk to a small bog, while the two rivers of Vårby Å and Tude Å, has reduced to narrow streams.

 In 1948, one of the longhouses was reconstructed on the site, but more recent investigations have since led to other opinions on its true original design.
 Today the site of the Trelleborg is an open-air museum with some buildings for exhibits.
-The museum was established in 1995, and from 1999-2004 the Danish historian Kåre Johannessen was the curator at the museum.
+The museum was established in 1995, and from 1999 to 2004 the Danish historian Kåre Johannessen was the curator at the museum.
 Slagelse Municipality has recently granted DK 25 mio. to update Trelleborg Museum with digital and virtual technology, in a project known as Ny Trelleborg.
 The municipality has also initiated a large nature restoration project of the entire river valley of Tude Å, including the trelleborg.